slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On humanness and irrationality

 <!--
+- study why selling to woman is easier. study why companies hire men with kids or debt. study why the rich donate money to their local church. study why people give bonuses to their vas or employees. once u learn human psychology. its over my nigga
 - web3 assumes that people prefer privacy over free stuff, which is false.
 - If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.
 -->